LET’S INVESTIGATE TO STOP THE PLASTIC CRISIS

 people and you!

-For one week in March, thousands of schools, households, community groups and businesses will be coming together to count their plastic waste.
-And we want your class to join them.
+From 11-17 March, thousands of schools, households, community groups and businesses came together to count their plastic waste.
+This citizen science investigation will build even more evidence about what’s really happening to our plastic.

-Taking part with your class is easy.
-There are 4 simple steps:
+Taking part is easy.
+There are 3 simple steps:

 1